State law defines critical areas

 Other benefits of critical area regulations

-Benefits to the City include protecting property owners from impacts to critical areas with negative outcomes, reduced costs of public infrastructure improvements, reduced maintenance costs of
+Benefits to the City include protecting property owners from impacts to critical areas with negative outcomes, reduced costs of public infrastructure improvements, reduced maintenance costs of storm water system and repair of streets, access to federal grant and loan programs involving assistance for damage to structure in frequently flooded areas, and eligible for federal disaster assistance and certain federal mitigation grants.

 Benefits to property owners may include protect property from damage, increased property value, ability to know what can or cannot be done in a critical area on their property, opportunities for recreation and enjoyment of open space, wildlife and clean air, reduced mortgage insurance, and ability to obtain loans backed by federally sponsored entities.